"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Formoterol - indications for use:

-Formoterol - method of administration:
+Formoterol - method of application:

 Formoterol - side effects: